If you have a crash at Kdenlive startup or when trying to play a video file, please follow this steps (and read the rest of the page too)

 Step 1: Upgrade to Kdenlive latest release

 Please upgrade to the latest released versions of Kdenlive and MLT.
-We not not answer bug reports for old Kdenlive versions (unless they are still reproducible in latest version).
+We do not answer bug reports for old Kdenlive versions (unless they are still reproducible in latest version).

 Step 2: Query open issues